Pyprohly/reddit-api-doc-notes/docs/api-reference/subreddit.rst

    "link_flair_position","string","Either `left`, or `right`, or empty string if `link_flair_enabled` is false (the 'none' option in the old Reddit UI)."
    "user_can_flair_in_sr","boolean?","Whether or not the current user is allowed to set their user flair in this subreddit.
 This will be true if the 'allow users to assign their own' user flair option is enabled, or if the current user is a moderator of the subreddit with the 'flair' permission.
 If neither of these conditions are true, this field value will be `null`.

-   Can also be `null` if there is no user context."
+   Value is `null` if there is no user context.
+Value is `null` if the object was retrieved from a search."
    "user_flair_background_color","string?","Current user's flair background color hex string.
 E.g., `#46d160`.

    If a flair template is not being used then the value will be an empty string.